AlbaXIII/sinking-ships/README.md

 The first step of development of this project was to map out the functions that I believed would be needed to create a game with the scope detailed by the project outline.

-With that in mind, the decision was taken early on to utilise the board package to simplify the process of designing the maps, and to provide them with a visual fidelity that I though would work well for the user.
+With that in mind, the decision was taken early on to utilise the board package to simplify the process of designing the maps, and to provide them with a visual fidelity that I thought would work well for the user.

 To that end, the boards are declared at the top of the code as global variables to be passed around through multiple functions.
 Three sets of three were needed for the user, opponent, and a visual dummy board to give ocular feedback to the user for hits or misses.

-The functions are then roughly divided into initial user input and game loop, with initial user input for username & placement of ships, and game loop handling the attacking of the computer board.
+The functions are then roughly divided into initial user input and game loop, with initial user input for username & placement of ships, and game loop handling the attacking of the computer board & defence of the users'.

-Most of the paremeters for the game loop are declared in the main function and then passed into the main game loop - including map size, max column and row size, , arrays managing occupied cells/attempts and the win threshold.
+Most of the paremeters for the game loop are declared in the main function and then passed into the main game loop - including map size, max column and row size, attempted attacks, arrays managing occupied cells/attempts and the win threshold.

 When creating this project, the primary focus in my initial development time was to make sure that the innate functionality of all its constituent parts operate in a satisfactory manner.
 In the process of doing so, in its earliest incarnations, there was a lot of repeated code across the three map sizes that needed to be condensed.
-Whilst I am satisfied that the lions share of the project is constructed out in a readable manner, there are sections that remain that I believe could have been better incorperated with more development time.
+Whilst I am satisfied that the lion's share of the project is constructed in a readable manner, there are sections that remain that I believe could have been better incorperated with more development time.

 ## **Future features**

 - **Colored boards**

-(See bugs) One of the problems encountered in creation of the game is the dovetail between the package generating the board and the one generating color for the characters in the command line didn't gel, and provided boards with a lot of ascii errors.
+(See bugs) One of the problems encountered in the creation of the game is the dovetail between the package generating the board and the one generating color for the codebase.
+The packages didn't gel well, and provided boards with a lot of ascii errors.
 Future releases of the game would hopefully rectify this and have the board be more visually appealing to the user.

 - **Ship variants**